-Where T is in degrees Kelvin and $\sigma = 5.67 x 10^{-8} W / m^2 K^4$ is the Stefan-Boltzmann constant.
+Where T is in degrees Kelvin and $\sigma = 5.67 \times 10^{-8} W / m^2 K^4$ is the Stefan-Boltzmann constant.
 A typical cavity radiator is made of a block of metal (i.e, tantalum, tungsten or molybdenum).
 The cavity is created by drilling a small hole.
 Radiancy is typically measured when temperatures are typically in the 1500-7000 K range.
-It is important to realize that the radiancy at the surface of different materials is a material property but that the radiancy of all cavity radiators is governed by (9.14) and is independent of the material where $c_1 = 3.74183x10^{-16}\,Wm^2$, and $c_2 = 1.4388x10^{-2}\,mK$ and M_e is in W/m^3 [Hunt].
-(BEGIN NOTE) Cavity radiators all have the same spectral radiancy.
-(END NOTE) To summarize, light is energy that has a spectral radiancy.
+It is important to realize that the radiancy at the surface of different materials is a material property but that the radiancy of all cavity radiators is governed by (9.14) and is independent of the material.

+Another attribute of the cavity radiator (which is also known as a black-body radiator, full radiator or Planckian radiator) is the spectral radiancy.
+Spectral radiancy for the Planckian radiator is given by where $c_1 = 3.74183x10^{-16} Wm^2$, and $c_2 = 1.4388x10^{-2} mK$ and M_e is in W / m^3 [Hunt].
+(BEGIN NOTE) Cavity radiators all have the same spectral radiancy.(END NOTE) To summarize, light is energy that has a spectral radiancy.
 We can compute the psd for light just like we do for sound.
 To reconstruct the light we must therefore duplicate the spectral radiancy.
 Such an effort may be exceedingly impractical if the objective is to build a computer display for the purpose of human vision.
 For the rest of this section we discuss how to reconstruct the spectral radiancy of light for the purpose of human perception.
 This assumption enables the construction of practical computer display systems.